Chris Wilder named Northampton Town boss

 Chris Wilder has been appointed Northampton Town manager on a three-and-a-half-year deal after quitting League Two rivals Oxford United.

-The clubs agreed a compensation package for Wilder's departure on Sunday.
+for Wilder's departure on Sunday.

 It means the 46-year-old, who will be assisted by Alan Knill, will be leaving the sixth-placed U's for a team 23 points further down the table and bottom of the Football League.